soumensaha001/light-bc-web/facilitate/readme.md

 Set your vars in boot.sh and kick it off.

-Dear hackers, an honest job, is much better for you.
+Dear hackers, an honest job, is much better for your conscience.